sikopet/blog/publish_not/ccna/01_net_basics.md

 ## TCP/IP transport, application and security

+* Connection-oriented protocol -- requires an exchange of message (or preestablished correlation) before data transfer (ex.
+TCP)
+* Connectionless protocol -- does not require an exchange of message (or preestablished correlation) before data transfer (ex.
+UDP)

-TCP/IP transport layer (L4) functions
+### TCP/IP transport layer (L4) functions

 * multiplexing using ports
 * error recovery